About

 “This is a work of fiction I can recommend.
 While it helps to have some knowledge of the Civil War it isn’t mandatory.
 The work should be accessible to any reader.
 The storyline moves along well.
 While this is not published by any of the big boys I didn’t find the spelling and grammar mistakes I thought I might.”

-Celia Hayes, author of my favorite Texas Hill Country stories The Adelsverein Trilogy, liked the novel’s authenticity:
+Celia Hayes, author of my favorite historical Texas Hill Country stories The Adelsverein Trilogy, enjoyed the novel’s authenticity:

 “These are not modern Americans, dressed up in period clothes…The various characters are expertly drawn…Each chapter and each character is almost a period steel engraving, full of vivid and authentic detail.”

-For more on the novel’s historical details—including period photos and maps—and the backgrounds of its fictional and historical characters, read this blog.
+For more on the novel’s historical details—including period photos and maps—and the backgrounds of its fictional and historical characters, click through the posts of this blog.

 P.S.
 I also blog at www.texasscribbler.com, where you will find this brief description of me:

-“Retired Texas newspaperman (politics, crime, science, medicine, technology), married father of a young son, antique rose gardener, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”
+“Retired Texas newspaperman (politics, crime, science, medicine, meteorology), widowed father of a teenage son, antique rose gardener, adult student of the violin, fiddle dance band sideman, independent publisher, and Vietnam combat veteran (MACV, I Corps, 1969)”